elkebir-group/TRIBAL/README.md

          + [snakemake](https://snakemake.readthedocs.io/en/stable/)
          + [phylip](https://anaconda.org/bioconda/phylip) >3.697

-      A conda environment named `tribal` with required dependencies can also be created from the provided `tribal_env.yml` files as follows:
+      A conda environment named `tribal` with required dependencies can also be created from the provided `tribal_env.yml` file as follows:
         ``` $ conda env -f tribal_env.yml```
 <a name="phases"></a>
 ## Phases